What type of content do you primarily create?

 - Flat Rate, in this case, would calculate the same as mid-roll ads — the above results use average figures but could go up and down based on video performance.
 However, you'd charge $119 (or round it up to $120) as a flat fee before producing the video.

-Get new YouTube sponsorships with confidence
+Secure YouTube sponsorships with confidence

 By now, you should have a pretty good idea of what it takes to price your YouTube sponsorship deals.
 Moving forward, when brands approach you for sponsorship opportunities, you can quote them a fair price based on your research without feeling like a fish out of water.
+Always remember to properly disclose all sponsored content to maintain compliance with FTC and YouTube guidelines.

 Another way to get more, or better, sponsorship deals is to level up your content production game.
 Descript helps you write, record, transcribe, edit, collaborate, and share your videos and podcasts all in one platform — giving you one tool for your whole workflow.